Briles/gruvbox/CONTRIBUTING.md

 For additions or bug fixes you should only need to modify the `*.js` files under the `./.gulp/` directory.

-> Do not edit the `*.sublime-theme`, `.tmTheme`, or `.sublime-settings` files directly as your changes will not be retained on the next build
+> Do not edit the `*.sublime-theme`, `.sublime-color-scheme`, or `.sublime-settings` files directly as your changes will not be retained on the next build

 ## Building